PowerBankExpert.com is reader-supported. If you purchase products via the links on our site, we might earn affiliate commissions.

 Cell phone batteries were not made to be immortal.
 After continuous discharges, they will eventually begin to lose their power.
 Usually, this happens after one or two years of continuous use, depending on the battery.

-However, by charging it right, you can help maximize your battery life – and why not, add another year to it.
+However, by charging your phone the right way, you can help maximize your battery duration – and why not, add another year to it?
 Not only will it save you the stress, but it will also save you a few bucks.

 Leave a Comment